CHYSC Indoor Soccer 2013-2014

 1. The program will include 10 training sessions / clinics, the majority led by an outside professional trainer.
 This education and focus on development is the core of the program, and the most valuable piece for any player who wants to improve their soccer skills.
 Training and clinics will take place primarily on Saturdays, but some age-group clinics will take place on weeknights.
 (Specific days/times by age group will be published shortly.
 Some age groups may be combined as necessary for the training sessions).

-2. The program will include participation in the Sunday Futsal league at the Germantown Life Enrichment Center (“GLEC”) located at 5722 Greene St. (Exceptions: the GLEC Futsal League is open to teams from u10 – u13.
+2. The program will include participation in the Futsal league at the Germantown Life Enrichment Center (“GLEC”) located at 5722 Greene St., on Saturdays and Sundays.
+(Exceptions: the GLEC Futsal League is open to teams from u10 – u13.
 Our u14 group will find another venue for competitive play.
 Our u09 team/s will play as u10 “B” teams, and our u08 teams will play in an intramural format, with some games against outside teams but not with a regular league schedule.
-Team formation for the GLEC league will be skill-based (so-called A/B/C teams, rather than teams of equal skill level), at the coach’s discretion.
+Team formation for the GLEC league will be skill-based, at the coach’s discretion (So-called A/B/C teams, rather than equal teams comprised of players of divergent skill-levels.
+The objective is to have the minimum distance between the most-skilled and least-skilled players on a given team).

 New this year in the Futsal league: Teams will play in a 4v4 format (including goalkeeper), one less player.
 This means more space and more touches per player.
 Other rule changes encourage the goalkeeper to play more of a field-player role throughout the game.
 Also, teams will play 25 minute halves (50 minute games), vs 20 minute halves last year.
 This may not seem like a lot on paper but it will make a significant difference in terms of touches and amount of play.